 Lab tests: Blood test or a brain scan cannot identify bipolar disorder, but they can help to rule out other contributing factors, such as a stroke or a brain tumour as the underlying cause of your symptoms.

 Mental health evaluation: If there is no other probable reason for your symptoms, your physician will refer you to a trained mental health professional, such as a psychiatrist (a doctor who specialises in diagnosing and treating mental health disorder such as depression, bipolar disorder).
 The doctor or mental health professional will discuss with you any family history of bipolar disorder or other mental illnesses and take a detailed history of symptoms.

-Most people with bipolar consult a doctor when they are depressed rather than during a mania or hypomania episodes.
-If you are diagnosed with bipolar disorder, consult your doctor on a regular basis for physical health check, adjustments of dose of medications, evaluation of side-effects of medications or for the need for change of medication.
+Most people with bipolar consult a doctor when they are depressed rather than during a manic or hypomanic episode.
+If you are diagnosed with bipolar disorder, consult your doctor on a regular basis for a physical health check, adjustments of a dose of medications, evaluation of side-effects of medications or for the need for a change of medication.